tferracina/ArDCA-Python/writeup.typ

 The mean-field Direct Coupling Analysis (mfDCA) algorithm, introduced by Morcos et al. @mfDCA, provided the first computationally feasible approximation of the Potts model.
 The idea is to approximate a small-coupling expansion, valid when correlations between sites are weak which reduces the inference problem to the inversion of a correlation matrix.

 === Method
-To begin, the raw frequency counts suffer from sampling bias, so the weight of highly similar sequences is reduced.
+To begin, raw frequency counts in an MSA are affected by sampling bias, since closely related sequences contribute redundant information.
+To mitigate this, a sequence reweighting procedure is applied.
 Each sequence $sigma^((a))$ is assigned a weight
 $
   w_m = 1 / lr(|{b in{1, ..., M}:"sim"(sigma^((a)),sigma^((b))) >= x}|),
 $ <weight>
-where M is the number of sequences in the MSA and sim is their similarity #footnote[The original paper used "seqid" to represent percentage identity.
-We chose "sim" as the future methods adopted this notation.].
-The $x$ represents the sequence identity threshold, which was empirically found to be best at $x=0.8$.
-The effective weight of a sequence $m$ is $w_m$, and the total effective number of sequences is
+where M is the number of sequences in the MSA, and $"sim"(dot,dot)$ denotes the pairwise sequence similarity #footnote[The original paper used "seqid" for percentage identity.
+We adopt the notation "sim" as the future methods used this notation.].
+Intuitively, if a sequence is similar to many others, with a similarity greater than the threshold $x$, its contribution is down-weighted; if it is unique, it retains full weight.
+Through empirical tests $x=0.8$ was found to be most effective.
+The weight of a sequence $m$ is $w_m$, and the effective number of  sequences is
 $
   M_("eff") = sum_(m=1)^M w_m.
 $ <M_eff>